 The Ignorance of Fideism and Scientism

 The spiritual realm is just as much a reality as the physical universe.
 God gave the ancient Greeks the ability to develop reasoning skills to a highly sophisticated level.
 God entrusted His revelation to the Jewish people, Abraham’s descendants in the Old Testament.
-Socrates based his philosophy in the divine, but God did not reveal Himself to Socrates; He merely guided him through things like dreams and oracles.
+Socrates based his philosophy in the divine, but God did not reveal Himself to Socrates.
+He merely guided him through things like dreams and oracles.

 Trapped in the Matrix

-For the most part now, in the West, we all live in an artificially constructed matrix, even more than that, a prison.
-In this matrix, we are forced to live by false a presupposition that material reality is all of reality.
+In the West, we mostly live in an artificially constructed matrix, which is more like a prison.
+In this matrix, we are forced to live by false presupposition that material reality is all of reality.
 Unless somebody shows the true reality, we remain forever trapped.
 This is not a new idea, but a very old one.
-The clearest expression of this phenomenon in ancient times if found in the analogy of Plato’s cave.
-Many people in the West are held as prisoners in Plato’s cave where they see only a dim reflection of reality.
-Outside the cave is the full revelation that includes the spiritual.
-For those who escape and encounter that reality, it is impossible to return to the former way of thinking.
-But let that person try to enlighten those who are still in the cave, and he most likely will be met with persecution and even death.
+The most unambiguous expression of this phenomenon in ancient times if found in the analogy of Plato’s cave.

 The Sacred and the Secular

 As a civilization, we used to talk about the division between the sacred and the secular, the secular being the natural world around us and the sacred being that which represents transcendent spiritual reality.
 For example, an ordinary drinking glass is a secular object, whereas a chalice used in a Communion rite in a church is a sacred object once it is set apart for such use.
-Just like the person who escaped from Plato’s cave, when we encounter such a thing as Communion in church, we are encountering a transcendent reality.
-When God appeared to Abraham, he encountered a transcendent reality.
+Just like the person who escaped from Plato’s cave, when we encounter such a thing as Communion in church, we are experiencing a transcendent reality.
+When God appeared to Abraham, he faced a transcendent reality.

-Creation then turns from something that was meant to reflect the transcendent to something else altogether.
+Creation then turns from something meant to reflect the transcendent to something else altogether.
 It turns from something inviting to something hostile.
 Rather then a creation under God’s fatherly care, we have a creation that may destroy us if we don’t placate it through our various recycling rituals.
 When we ascribe sacred qualities to naturalistic phenomenon, then we end up with pantheism, or at least a countless pantheon of gods that Abraham found himself surrounded by.

 Without God, the natural order becomes a frightening place.
 It is like the little child in bed looking at all of the forms and shadows in his darkened room.
 Because of his active imagination, ordinary objects morph into monsters and demons.
 When his parents come into the room to comfort him, they simply turn on the light and all of the monsters vanish as the turn back common objects again.